 Welcome to the Plant Protein Innovation Center, an interdisciplinary research center dedicated to studying plant and alternative proteins.

 We are striving to be first.
-The plant protein innovation center (PPIC) will be the first center of its kind in the nation for plant and other alternative proteins.
-The PPIC will bring together interdisciplinary researchers and industry partners to produce and study nutritious and functional plant protein ingredients for food applications.
-The PPIC will address industry-identified plant-protein challenges and opportunities to develop a wealth of interdisciplinary research that will bring to the supply chain new nutritious and functional plant protein ingredients and products, working all the way from breeding and genetics to processing, formulation, and marketing.
+The plant protein innovation center (PPIC) is the first center of its kind in the nation for plant and other alternative proteins.
+The PPIC will bring together interdisciplinary researchers and industry partners to produce and study nutritious and functional plant protein ingredients and products, working all the way from breeding and genetics to processing, formulation, and marketing.